w3f/polkadot-wiki/docs/learn-auction.md

 _Each period of the range 1 - 4 represents a
 {{ polkadot: 6-month duration for a total of 2 years :polkadot }} or a shorter duration on Kusama_

-More than one continuous period is a range.

-Bidders will submit a configuration of bids specifying the token amount they are willing to bond and for which ranges.
-The slot ranges may be any continuous range of the periods 1 - 4.
+Bidders will submit a configuration of bids specifying the token amount they are willing to bond and for which periods.
+The slot ranges may be any of the periods 1 - `n`, where `n` is the number of periods available for a slot (`n` will be 4 on Polkadot, but has not yet been determined for Kusama).

 > Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
 In this
 > way, you pay for the parachain slot by forfeiting the opportunity to earn staking rewards.